 Along with the positive news this week of the retraction of tariffs on Canadian aluminum imports, there is also evidence that manufacturing sector, while initially hit hard by the COVID-19 crisis, has returned to growth and focused on diversification.

-For six months representatives from industry associations: Canadia Association of Moldmakers (CAMM) and Automate Canada, in partnership with the Canadian Tooling and Machining Association (CTMA) and the Windsor-Essex Economic Development Corporation (WE EDC) have teamed up and the payoff has been great.
+For six months representatives from industry associations: Canadia Association of Moldmakers (CAMM) and Automate Canada, in partnership with the Canadian Tooling and Machining Association (CTMA) and the WindsorEssex Economic Development Corporation (WE EDC) have teamed up and the payoff has been great.

 Surveys from the last six months have provided a wealth of information to allow for much advocacy and progress.
-Since March, this group has collaborated on periodic impact surveys of the manufacturing sector, coordinated a series of webinars on topics of particular interest to manufacturers ranging from mental health in the workplace to overcoming challenges crossing the Canada/US border, as well as releasing a guidebook
+Since March, this group has collaborated on periodic impact surveys of the manufacturing sector, coordinated a series of webinars on topics of particular interest to manufacturers ranging from mental health in the workplace to overcoming challenges crossing the Canada/US border, as well as releasing a guidebook.

-“Windsor Essex is fortunate to have what I believe to be the most coordinated, collaborative and engaged industry participants in the country,” says Stephen MacKenzie, President and CEO, WindsorEssex Economic Development Corporation.
+“Windsor-Essex is fortunate to have what I believe to be the most coordinated, collaborative and engaged industry participants in the country,” says Stephen MacKenzie, President and CEO, WindsorEssex Economic Development Corporation.

 “From responding to threats such as the imposition of tariffs or the impact of COVID-19, to providing research and testimony to Ministers and parliamentary committees to inform National policy decisions, these organizations (CAMM, CTMA and Automate Canada) convene or participate in task forces and working groups designed to address issues that may impact the industry.”